BenasB/vu-proc-prog/task-1/tests/readme.md

 ## How to run it

-Just execute `tests/run_tests.sh`.
+Just execute `tests/run_tests.sh <path/to/file.c>` where `<path/to/file.c>` is a path relative to the project root directory.
 After it, you will receive the testing result summary, e.g.

 ```
 1. SMALL: PASSED